What My Kids Taught Me About Decluttering

 While watching them I realized that we adults attach so much emotion and baggage to material objects.

-That stuff I bought because I thought it would make my life better or take care of my problems, but now it's sitting at the back of a closet?
+There's the stuff I bought because I thought it would make my life better or take care of my problems, but now it's sitting at the back of a closet.
 Did it do what I hoped it would, or was it always unnecessary?

-That stuff I think I treasure because (if I happen to look at it) it reminds me of my past or of long-gone loved ones?
-If it's just sitting in a box somewhere down in the basement, maybe it's not such a treasure after all.
-And what I really love and value about my parents or grandparents is what they taught me, the stories they told, and the fun times we shared.
+There's the stuff I think I treasure because (if I happen to look at it) it reminds me of my past or of long-gone loved ones, but now it's sitting in a box somewhere in the garage.
+Hmmm.
+Maybe it's not such a treasure after all.
+After all, what I really love and value about my parents or grandparents is what they taught me, the stories they told, and the fun times we shared.
 Those things live in my memory.

-So that first time, my kids got rid of three or four bags of toys (some to donate, some to toss).
+So the first time I decluttered with my kids, they got rid of three or four bags of toys (some to donate, some to toss).
 The remainder fit comfortably on the shelves in their playroom, and the whole space felt lighter and easier to manage.
-They played with the same toys they always did, but they didn't have to dig through extraneous stuff to find their favorites.
+They played with the same toys they always did, but they didn't have to dig through a bunch of extraneous stuff to find their favorites.
 It was better.

 My kids spent less than an hour decluttering and reminded me to stop over-thinking it.